 The Archivist reserves the right to dispose of any materials in accordance with accepted archival and professional standards.

 If you would like to donate records to the College Archives, please view our Deed of Gift form below.

 Materials from the Archives may be loaned to other offices on campus with prior approval arranged by the Archivist.
-We will ask you to complete a Researchers Registration Form if you intend to examine the materials.
+If you have any questions, please email firstname.lastname@example.org.

 Persons or groups originating pertinent records will be responsible for depositing them in the archives.

 The Archivist is responsible for facilitating the use of material through an appropriate system of organization and description.

 Appropriate State and Federal laws and regulations governing access to archival material will be followed.